Insight - As U.S.-led combat mission ends, Afghan women fear oppression

 "If you see their projects, they are always the same.
 Empowering women by a seminar or workshop.
 Or embroidery, tailoring," she laughs.
 "I am tired of these things.

+"We need a university for girls," she says, due to the fact that many families will not send girls to mixed institutions.

-Women's activists have been lukewarm about a new $216 million United States Agency for International Development (USAID) programme to support women's advancement.
-The five-year program aims to help thousands of women "gain business and management skills, supporting women’s rights groups and increasing the number of women in decision-making positions," according to a U.S. embassy statement.
+Women's activists have been lukewarm about a $216 million (168 million pounds) United States Agency for International Development (USAID) programme to support women's advancement.
+The five-year programme, called Promote, aims to help thousands of women gain business and management skills and promote women's rights groups.

+"Promote will be a long-term, sustained effort to help women obtain more leadership positions in government and business," an embassy statement said on Wednesday, adding that activities "will be designed by Afghan women, for Afghan women".

-(Additional reporting by Kay Johnson and Maria Golovnina.; Editing by Bill Tarrant)
+(Additional reporting by Kay Johnson and Maria Golovnina.; Editing by Bill Tarrant and Robin Pomeroy)